MultiView Diffusion Maps: Background

-\textit{The main idea behind this representation is that the Euclidian distance between two data points in the new representation is equal to the weighted $L_2$ distance between the conditional probabilities ${{p}_t(\myvec{x}_i,:)}$, and ${{p}_t(\myvec{x}_j,:)}$, $i,j=1,...,M$ (the $i$-th and $j$-th rows of $\myvec{P}^t$).
-The following is referred as the Diffusion Distance
+where $t$ is a selected number of steps and $\psi_m[i]$ denotes the $i$-th element of $\vpsi_m$.
+Note that the trivial eigenvector $\myvec{\psi}_0=\myvec{1}$ (with corresponding eigenvalue $\lambda_0=1$) was omitted from the representation as it does not carry information about the data.
+The main idea behind this representation is that the Euclidean distance between two data points in the new representation equals a weighted $L_2$ distance between the conditional probability vectors $p_t(\vx_i,:)$ and $p_t(\vx_j,:)$, $i,j\in[1,M]$ (the $i$-th and $j$-th rows of $(\mP^x)^t$).
+This weighted Euclidean distance is referred to as the {\em diffusion distance}, denoted